-The Director of Lending, required to be a licensed lender in the state of Vermont, has loan authority to approve conforming loans up to a cumulative limit of \$200,000, and between ratifications, which are completed by the loan committee monthly.
-The Executive Director has loan authority to approve conforming loans up to a cumulative limit of \$50,000 between ratifications.
-The Director of Lending has the authority to deny and make counteroffers on loan applications without seeking approval of the loan committeeLoan Committee.
-The licensed lender is defined as a mortgage loan officer that is licensed in Vermont and employed by NWWVT for the purposes of originating loans.
+The Director of Lending, required to be a licensed lender in the state of Vermont, has loan authority to approve conforming loans up to a cumulative limit of \$200,000, and to deny and make counteroffers on loan applications without seeking approval of the Loan Committee.
+The licensed lender is defined as a mortgage loan officer employed by NWWVT for the purposes of originating loans.